 Kim S. Buchanan, "E-race-ing Gender: The Racial Construction of Prison Rape" (November 2011).
 University of Southern California Legal Studies Working Paper Series.
 Working Paper 84.

-Civil Rights and Discrimination Commons, Constitutional Law Commons, Criminal Law Commons, Criminal Procedure Commons, Human Rights Law Commons, Politics Commons, Public Law and Legal Theory Commons, Sexuality and the Law Commons, Women Commons
+Civil Rights and Discrimination Commons, Constitutional Law Commons, Criminal Law Commons, Criminal Procedure Commons, Human Rights Law Commons, Law and Gender Commons, Law and Politics Commons, Public Law and Legal Theory Commons, Sexuality and the Law Commons